$41.00 AUD – $49.00 AUD

 This Arm Holder is used temporarily to hold the patient’s arm.
 It can also be used to control a patient who punches the Carer when fitting a lifting sling.

 Fitting and removing the Arm Holder is very easy.
 The patient’s arm is placed inside the sling with the end of the webbing strap pulled over the shoulder.
 The webbing strap is then passed across the patient’s back under the arm and fastened.
-The Arm Holder should be removed as soon as the lift has been completed.

 This product is an ADL (Aid to Daily Living).
 It can also be interpreted as a restraint.
 It is recommended to approve and document the use of the Arm Holder in the patient’s care plan.
 Note that if the patient wriggles a lot, they could dislodge the end of the sling off their shoulder and then remove their arm from the Arm Holder.